Projection evolution and quantum spacetime: Symmetries

-To explain this, let us consider the problem of the rotation of some vector function.
-Let $f:R^3\rightarrow R^3$.
+This definition follows an idea of transformations of functions of more complex objects, e.g., the rotation $\hat{\mathcal{R}}$ of a vector function $f:\RNumb^3\rightarrow \RNumb^3$.
 The values of the rotated function $f'$ having the rotated argument $x'$ should be equal to the rotation of the value of the original function having the original argument, $f'(x')=\hat{\mathcal{R}}f(x)$.
-In an analogical way the transformation of $\FOp(\tau;\nu,\rho)$ is defined.